Syntax and semantics¶

 Each variable must have a type, which needs to be defined by the user.
 The type of a variable provides additional information about the nature of that variable.
 For example, whether the variable represents a solid or a liquid material flow.
 Moreover, the variable types enable consistency checks as variables are passed along multiple levels of the system decomposition tree.
 ESL supports the mechanism of actual and formal parameters to pass variables across levels of the decomposition tree, which is common in programming languages.

-In the following ESL example, the type electrical-energy-flow
+In the following ESL example, the type electrical-energy-flow is defined in line 2.

-In line 6, the variable power
+In line 6, the variable power is declared which has type electrical-energy-flow.

 This actual variable is passed along as an arguments to components electric-motor

-(lines 10, 13).
-Upon instantiation of BrushlessMotor
+and power-source (lines 10, 13).
+Upon instantiation of BrushlessMotor and

-the formal parameters input-power
+Battery the formal parameters input-power (line 17) and output-power (line

-21) are replaced by the actual variable power
+21) are replaced by the actual variable power.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 | define type